|This is an unofficial version.

 The minister may provide the person's employer, manager or supervisor with further information relating to the abuse or neglect, including personal information and personal health information, if the minister

 (a) receives a request for the information from the person's employer, manager or supervisor; and

 (b) believes that providing the information is necessary to protect patients and other specified adults from abuse or neglect.

-8.1(3) If a health facility or a regional health authority as defined in The Regional Health Authorities Act has granted privileges to a person, the health facility or the regional health authority is his or her employer for the purpose of this section.
+If a health facility or a health authority as defined in The Health System Governance and Accountability Act has granted privileges to a person, the facility or authority that granted the privileges is deemed to be the person's employer for the purpose of this section.